-There need to be clear guidelines on what happens to the results of public participation to ensure that the process is able to influence decision making.
-Participation is not meaningful if it does not influence the final decision.
+There need to be clear guidelines on what happens to the results of public participation to ensure that the process is able to influence decision-making.
+Greater weight of the process in the final decision-making - consultation, hearing has no meaning if it does not influence the final decision.

 To improve public participation in EIA process, there is a need to establish an independent body tasked with forming opinion and recommendations on public policy and projects.
-Such bodies should have an autonomous and flexible organisational structure and management, as well as clear direction about how to effectively cooperate with the state sector in dedicated work related to public participation.
+Such bodies should have an autonomous and flexible organizational structure and management, should have clear direction about how to effectively cooperate with existing state sector in dedicated work related to public participation.

 Costs associated with public participation continue to be a significant challenge.
-In order to ensure that meaningful participation occurs, there needs also be a public participation fund managed by an independent environmental organisation.
-This would result in the participation process being managed by a central stage agency or a neutral body rather than by the project owner.
-Special attention should also be given to developing a mechanism to support long-distance people to join the venue.
-The result would be an assurance, to a certain extent, of participation occurring at a more reasonable time.
+In order to ensure that meaningful participation occurs, there needs also be a public participation fund managed by an independent environmental organization.
+This would result in the participation process being managed by the central stage agency or a neutral body rather than by the project owner.
+Special attention should also be given to developing a mechanism to support long distance people to join the venue.
+The result would be an assurance to a certain extent of participation occurring at a more reasonable time.

 Limited public awareness of access rights and environmental issues continues to act as a constraint against effective citizen engagement.
-This is partly solved by efforts directed at improving education, curricula and teacher training.
-However, raising public awareness must also be taken up by civil society as priorities.
+Ensuring greater public awareness of environmental issues - and of how people can exercise their access rights.
+This is partly met by efforts directed at improving education - curricula and teacher training - but must also be taken up by civil society as priorities.

-There is a need for legal requirements to ensure the rights of people to participate fully at decision-making levels, but while advocating for such a reform, civil society must be aware that it can be seen as a challenge to state power, and is likely to be resisted.
+Need legal requirements to ensure the rights of people to participate fully at decision-making levels - but while advocating for such a reform, we must also be aware that it potentially can be seen as a challenge to state power, and is likely to be resisted in many places.